 - Consider your financial obligations: Figure out what you need to charge to operate your practice.
 You'll need to consider how many clients you can realistically see per week to meet your financial goals.

 - Know what to expect with insurance company contracts: If you plan to accept insurance, determine the rates you can expect to receive with each company you're interested in.
 Remember, you'll need to charge clients what the insurance payer agrees to pay, and this can also affect your rates for self-paying clients.
 Insurance companies may offer a lower fee than the typical rate in your community, but you'll have access to more clients by accepting insurance.

 Your office plays a vital role in making clients feel comfortable and encouraged to return.
-For example, according to an APA study, participants preferred therapy offices with soft and orderly features.
-You’ll want to invest in your office space and make it feel cozy and welcoming.
-This doesn’t mean you have to spend all of your savings on furniture or decor, but you will want to put some thought into the way your office looks and feels.
+For example, according to one study, participants preferred therapy offices with soft and orderly features.
+You'll want to invest in your office space and make it feel cozy and welcoming.
+This doesn't mean you have to spend all of your savings on furniture or decor, but you will want to put some thought into the way your office looks and feels.
 Here are some tips:

 - Bring in nature: You can use the healing and stress-reducing qualities of nature by decorating your office with plants or serene landscape paintings.
 If you have windows, allow natural light to brighten the room.
 If you do not have any windows, use soft-light table lamps instead of fluorescent overhead lights.

 - Display your credentials: Help your clients feel confident in your expertise by hanging your diplomas on the wall.

 - Provide comfortable chairs: Make sure you have comfortable seating for your clients.
 The APA recommends including a chair with a back at shoulder height to give the client a sense of protection.
 It's also a good idea to include a small table next to the chair so the client can place their belongings and establish a "territory."

 - Choose light colors: Select soothing shades of blue or green for the walls to create a calm, relaxing environment.